Changing Land Use Zones in the City of Edmonton

 The application will not be processed until the fees are received:

 After the application fees are paid, and all required information has been received:

 - Sustainable Development circulates the application to other civic departments and non-City agencies for their review and comment.
 For a simple application, this circulation takes approximately three weeks.

 - At the same time, Sustainable Development mails a notice to all property owners within 60 metres of the lands being rezoned, advising them that a rezoning application has been received by the City.
 This circulation area may be increased by Sustainable Development, if the impact of the rezoning is felt to affect the properties more than 60 metres from the subject site.

 - Depending on the community response, a public meeting may be held to discuss the application.
 Scheduling and holding a meeting takes one to two months.

 - A planner reviews the feedback and prepares a report with a recommendation for City Council.
 Once this report has been finalized by Sustainable Development, the applicant is advised of the recommendation and asked if he/she wishes to proceed to City Council (City Council is the deciding authority for rezoning bylaws).

 - Before the rezoning bylaw is forwarded to City Council, it must be advertised in a local newspaper.
-The applicant must pay the required advertising fees (2013 rate is $1,237 plus GST).
+The applicant must pay the required advertising fees.

 - Sustainable Development, in conjunction with the Law Branch, prepares the bylaw for City Council’s consideration.
 The bylaw and report are then forwarded to the City Clerk’s Office to be placed on City Council’s agenda.